Rosneft targets oil trading big league with Morgan Stanley deal

 Sechin, a close ally of President Vladimir Putin, said the transaction would boost the company's presence on the global oil markets and help to increase the value of Rosneft's own oil output as well as open up new revenue streams by providing access to third-party crude oil and products.

-Some 100 traders and 180 back-office personnel will be joining Rosneft, from Morgan Stanley under the deal.
-But Rosneft's trading desks will still be dwarfed by BP's trading operation of over 3,000 people.
+Some 100 traders and 180 back-office personnel will be joining Rosneft (ROSN.MM), from Morgan Stanley under the deal.
+But Rosneft's trading desks will still be dwarfed by BP's (BP.L) trading operation of over 3,000 people.

 The purchase will not include Morgan Stanley's oil storage, pipeline and terminals firm, TransMontaigne Inc., which may help avoid significant scrutiny of the deal in Washington.